rosspkm/project1/README.md

 3. What would you do to improve your project in the future?
     - To improve my project in the future, I'd implement a way to add artists based off of search and it uses the artists that you want, as well as a general song and artist search feature to do general searches as well.

+    - I'd also make a more appealing UI and make the design of it look cleaner.

 # Imports